a-karma/Bogor_Workshop/DAY_2/Session1.md

 The program will analyse the input file provided and it will produce a report (.html file) that can be visualised in a web-browser.
 Each tab in the FASTQC report will show different aspects of the quality of the sequencing but the `Per base sequence quality` is arguably the most important.

+> Question 2:
+>
-> Question: In the figure below you can see two examples of very different quality control results.
+> In the figure below you can see two examples of very different quality control results.
 Can you guess which one is "the good run"?

 ![fastQC](../IM/fq_report.png)